Color Tips

 For a bold treatment, try painting doors and trim in Inky Blue along with walls.

 Kitchen or bath cabinets is another way to use this intense blue.
 If you like the maximalist look or feel happy with deep colors, don’t be afraid to experiment.
-Keep in mind you can always use this color in accessories and home decor instead of paint.
-An accent chair for example or on pillows, bedding and tiles.

 Reach for these coordinating colors for Mindful Gray if you want your home to feel coastal, cottage or farmhouse style, although these timeless shades will work in most homes.